 Local Board members also have the opportunity to contribute more widely to the strategic leadership of the University of Brighton Academies Trust by joining one of the Board of Trustees’ committees.

 We are looking for people with a variety of experiences and perspectives.

-Our academies would benefit from board members who have knowledge or experience of any of the following:
+Our academies would benefit from Local Board members who have knowledge or experience of any of the following:

 - primary or secondary education

 - local businesses

 - strategic planning